abhiverse01/the-coders-handbook/Becoming an Expert Coder/E. Working with APIs and Databases.md

 ### Conclusion

 Working with APIs and databases is fundamental to modern software development.
-Understanding RESTful APIs and GraphQL allows you to build and consume services efficiently, while mastering SQL and NoSQL databases enables you to store, retrieve, and manage data effectively.
+Understanding RESTful APIs and GraphQL allows you to build and consume services efficiently while mastering SQL and NoSQL databases enables you to store, retrieve, and manage data effectively.
 ORMs simplify database interactions, and proper database integration ensures that your application remains secure, scalable, and performant.

 ---